ckeditor/ckeditor5/docs/features/spelling-and-grammar-checking.md

 ## Multi-language support

-The {@link features/language text part language} features lets the user set different languages to different portions of the content.
+The {@link features/language text part language} feature lets the user set different languages to different portions of the content.
 The spell checking and grammar feature offers full support for such a multilingual content.
 If the proofreader language is set to Auto Detect (or the `auto` language is set in the configuration), the feature will automatically recognize the text language and suggest error corrections and grammar specifically for that language, as shown in the demo above.

 {@img assets/img/spellcheck-dictionary.png 770 Setting the spell checker dictionary to auto.}